Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Optional array defining additional action buttons to include for each card.
 For more information see the description of the **actions** option for the `dataGrid` control.

+**class**

+Defaults to "flexgrid" which uses a flexbox layout for the gallery.
+Change to "horizontal" for a horizontal row of cards, or specify a custom class with custom CSS on the page for alternative layouts.

 **columns**

 List of report data fields that will be output in the card below the image.
 Syntax is the same as